-Melanie edited Del Sur al Norte [From South to North], a collection of short stories written in Spanish by U. S. based South American authors, awarded First Place (Fiction - Multi Author) at the 2018 International Latino Book Awards.
+Melanie curated and edited Del Sur al Norte, a collection of short stories written in Spanish by U. S. based South American authors, awarded First Place (Fiction - Multi Author) at the 2018 International Latino Book Awards.

 Mariposas Negras by Melanie Márquez Adams is a Spanish short story collection that delves in the mystical, macabre and eerie corners of the soul while juxtaposing them with brush strokes of atypical beauty and magical instances.

 Melanie Márquez Adams is an Ecuadorian American writer, editor, and translator.
 She holds an MFA in Spanish Creative Writing from the University of Iowa where she was an Iowa Arts Fellow.
 The winner of an International Latino Book Award, Melanie is a passionate advocate of Spanish-writing in the U.S. Her most recent fiction and nonfiction can be found in The Southern Review (forthcoming), Puerto del Sol, Laurel Review, Spansglish Voces, and Huellas Magazine.
 Melanie is the founder and editor-in-chief of Anfibias Literarias, and the Spanish Content Editor for Latino Book Review.
 She currently teaches Spanish creative writing at Hugo House, Seattle Escribe, and The Porch.